 New Hampshire's Landlord-Tenant Law (RSA 540) also generally applies to mobile home parks (for more information on this statute, refer to Renting, Security Deposits and Evictions).
 Park residents have the right to enforce their rights to live in a safe and healthy environment in accordance with state and local health codes.
 Furthermore, mobile home park residents have special rights and protections if the park is sold.

-Contact the NH Consumer Protection and Antitrust Bureau if you have a problem with a mobile home or other manufactured housing park:
+Contact the NH Consumer Protection Bureau if you have a problem with a mobile home or other manufactured housing park:

 33 Capitol Street

 Concord, NH 03301-6397